jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 Scope was the big issue for me here.
 Inherently, the search only queried the assets that were showing on the page.
 This meant that if a user ran a search, then ran another search, they would be searching within a search.
 No _Inception_ jokes, please.

-This wasn't really being made clear.
-Also, the dropdown at the top of the page displayed assets by category, thus affecting the scope as well.
+Also, the dropdown at the top of the page hides and displays assets by category, thus affecting the scope if the dropdown's `.change()` function runs before the search.

+This is the intended design, but none of it was being made clear to the user.

-After some discussion with my Associate Art Director Adam Haney, we decided that the design should include **"breadcrumbs"** of the user's search path and **dynamic placeholder** text in the search bar to indicate scope, the **number of results** found, and a **"clear search"** button.
+After some discussion with my associate art director <a href="https://adamhaney.co" target="\_blank" rel="noopener" title="Check out Adam Haney's website">Adam Haney</a>, we decided that the design should include **"breadcrumbs"** of the user's search path and **dynamic placeholder** text in the search bar to indicate scope, the **number of results** found, and a **"clear search"** button.

+The intended functionality of the breadcrumbs was so every time a user entered a search, their query would show up on the front end, and they could see their path to a narrower scope from left to right.
+Additionally, the user should be able to click on previous breadcrumbs (or **'tags'** as Adam and I called them) to revert their search scope to a previous state.

 All of these elements should appear only after the user submitted a query, and should be removed whenever no searches are active.